-The “Old Methodist Church” located at the corner of 4th and Lee Streets was restored by the Arcadia Historical Society and is typical of the one-room, frame structures that was built around the turn of the century in small communities of the West for worship.
+The “Old Methodist Church” located at the corner of 4th and Lee Streets was restored by the Arcadia Historical Society and is typical of the one-room, frame structures that were built around the turn of the century in small communities of the West for worship.
 The white, wood frame building with wooden pews and a small steeple takes a visitor back to the simpler days of 1903.
 The “Old Methodist Church” is available for special events including weddings.
 For more information contact the Arcadia Historical Society – (405) 396-0824.

 Victorian House on 2nd Street (Ruble Home)

-The Ruble House – is a 3 story Victorian house that is just stunning, Painted a lively, sunshine yellow with brown trim, this remarkable house stands out as one of Arcadia’s architectural marvels.
+The Ruble House – is a 3-story Victorian house that is just stunning, Painted a lively, sunshine yellow with brown trim, this remarkable house stands out as one of Arcadia’s architectural marvels.
 Intricate patterns in the wood trim bring even more interest and excitement to this beautiful building.
 Originally built by the Crabb family, it is on Second Street just West of Arcadia City Hall.
 The current owner and occupant is Al Ruble.

 Washington Irving Monument